-I don’t give personal, one-to-one technical support for open source software I’ve created, nor do I help people with SQL or other questions.
-The reasons are not obvious to many people, and this blog is meant to document them.
+I don’t give personal, one-to-one technical support for open source software I’ve created, nor do I help people with questions about things like SQL or the books I’ve written.
+It might not be obvious why this is my policy, so this blog post is meant to help explain.

 - I don’t have time to solve everyone’s issues.

 - If I solve your problem, it will recur for someone else, who will ask me again.

 - Your problem is probably shared by other people.
 They can help you find the solution.

 - A publicly visible solution will answer many other peoples’ questions.
 They will not ask anyone for help, they will only need to ask Google.

 Although I ask people to use bug trackers, forums, and mailing lists, I still get many requests for individual, private technical help on email.
 I understand why, and I don’t mind.
 So if I’ve directed you to this blog post, please don’t take it personally.
 It’s just a matter of what I’m willing to do and what I’m not willing to do.